A simplified, same-day treatment model led to a higher

 HCV-Seek Test & Rapid

-Treatment (HCV-ST&RT) was a randomized trial comparing rapid treatment
+Treatment (HCV-ST&RT) was a randomised trial comparing rapid treatment

 versus usual care for young injection drug users age 18 to 29 years.
 Antibody